croquet/croquet/historic/sdk/tutorials/1_4_view_smoothing.md

 Q.CLOSE = 0.1;      // minimum distance in pixels to a new destination
 Q.SMOOTH = 0.05;    // weighting between old and new positions.
 0 > SMOOTH >= 1
 ```

-<b>Croquet provides a data object called Croquet.Constants that can be used to store constants for the model.</b> To make your code easier to read, we recommend defining a short alias—in this case `Q`—to refer to `Croquet.Constants`.
+<b>Croquet provides a data object called [Croquet.Constants]{@link Constants} that can be used to store constants.</b> The value of this object will contribute to the hash used to generate a session id.
+To make your code easier to read, we recommend defining a short alias—in this case `Q`—to refer to `Croquet.Constants`.

 ## Pure Functions